Annatto (Achiote Powder): Complete Guide to Uses, Substitutes, Health Benefits & More

 Key Features to Look For:

-• Ingredients: Should contain only annatto seeds, no fillers or additives.
+• Ingredients: 100% annatto seeds, no fillers or additives.

-• Color: Rich red-orange hue; avoid overly dull or bright neon shades.
+• Color: Rich red-orange hue; avoid dull or neon shades.

-• Origin: Latin American sources (especially Mexico or Peru) are often preferred for authenticity.
+• Origin: Latin American sources (Mexico or Peru preferred for authenticity).

-• Packaging: Airtight containers protect against moisture and light degradation.
+• Packaging: Airtight containers to protect from moisture and light.

 Top Achiote Powder Products